oldlamps/AlienNewsFeed/README.md

 # 👽 Alien News Feed

-A customizable, terminal-based news reader that aggregates articles from your favorite subreddodes.
+A customizable, terminal-based news reader that aggregates articles from your favorite subreddits.
 Stay up-to-date with the latest news, tech, and politics without ever leaving your command line.

 ---